dromara/newcar/README.md

 ## 📔 Introduction

-Newcar is a Highly configurable universal advanced engine, to born for creating animation rapidly.
-You can use it in a lot of jobs, such as the **video clips**, **dynamic chart** (In the future) and even **2D game development** (Also in the future).
+Newcar is a highly configurable and advanced universal engine designed for rapid animation creation.
+It is suitable for a wide range of applications, including video clips, dynamic charts (planned for the future), and even 2D game development (also planned for the future).

-## 🌟 Feature
+## 🌟 Features

-- Rich API interfaces 🛠️: Powerful and diverse APIs that provide greater freedom in creating animations.
+- **Rich API Interfaces** 🛠️: Offers powerful and diverse APIs, providing you with greater flexibility in animation creation.
-- Based on CanvasKit-WASM 🧬: Based on CanvasKit-WASM, which reduced communication and data exchange between CPU and GPU ensures strong animation speed
+- **Based on CanvasKit-WASM** 🧬: Utilizes CanvasKit-WASM to minimize communication and data exchange between the CPU and GPU, ensuring robust animation performance.
-- High degree of customization ⚙️: Strong customizability, allowing for the creation of one's own animation style.
+- **High Degree of Customization** ⚙️: Features strong customizability, allowing you to create unique animation styles.
-- Chain syntax ⛓️: You can use chain syntax instead of saving object into variable, which makes the development efficient
+- **Chain Syntax** ⛓️: Enables the use of chain syntax for a more efficient development process, eliminating the need to save objects into variables.

-## ⌨️ Getting started
+## ⌨️ Getting Started

-### Create Project
+### Creating a Project

-Even though you can use any way to use Newcar, but we suggest to use Vite to create your project and use PNPM to manage you package
+Although Newcar can be used in various ways, we recommend using Vite for project creation and PNPM for package management.

 ```shell
 $ pnpm create vite project-name